 Graduate Certificate in Alcohol and Drug Studies

-The certificate will be beneficial to a range of professions that interact with drug and alcohol addiction, including medical practitioners, nurses, psychologists, social workers, pharmacists, educators, law enforcement officers, counsellors, and project and policy officers.
+This certificate will be beneficial in a range of professions that interact with drug and alcohol addiction.
+These might include medical practitioners, nurses, psychologists, social workers, pharmacists, educators, law enforcement officers, counsellors, and project and policy officers.

 Choose your applicant type to view the relevant admissions information for this program.

 SATAC Code 3GC012 Intake February Enquiries Future Students teamGraduate entry